- Suggested Age Range: 9 – 10 years

 - Activity type: small groups

-- Suggested linked stories: Why we have Sun and Moon and Earth and Stars; The Girl Who Married the Morning Star
+- Suggested linked stories: Why we have Sun and Moon and Earth and Stars; The Girl Who Married the Morning Star; How Coyote discovered the Sun

 Brief summary: The Solar System is made up of the Sun, four terrestrial planets, and four large gas giant planets, plus large numbers of minor planets, dwarf planets, asteroids, and an awful lot of space in between them all.
-This activity will give students an understanding of the scale of the Solar System in a school hall.
+This activity will give students an understanding of the scale of the Solar System in a school hall or playground.

 Key concept: The Solar System is mostly empty space; there are two distinct types of planet.